cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

    raise "invalid signature" and stop
 ~~~

-## External Application Interface
+## External Application Interface {#salted-interface}

-In order to provably satisfy the blindness property against a malicious signer
-{{XXXX}}, it is important that the signed message is randomized prior to being
-sent to the signer.
-This section presents an interface for blinding, finalizing
+This section presents an application interface for blinding, finalizing, and verifying
-and verifying messages that have been randomized to produce a signature.
-TODO: Expand on this upon publication of {{ XXXX }}.

-Therefore, the message is salted with 32 random octets.
-Applciations that provide
+messages that is build on the internal functions described in {{generation}}.
+This
+interface injects additional entropy into application messages by choosing a random
+salt of length 32 bytes, prepending the salt to the input message, and then invoking
+the internal functions in {{generation}}.
+Note that this only changes what is passed
+to rsabssa_blind and rsabssa_finalize, as the application message is not provided as
+input to rsabssa_blindsign.

-high-entropy inputs can expose the internal rsabssa_blind and rsabssa_finalize
+Applciations that provide high-entropy input messages can expose the internal
-directly, as the additional message randomization does not offer security advantages.
+rsabssa_blind and rsabssa_finalize directly, as the additional message randomization
+does not offer security advantages.
+See {{apis}} and {{message-entropy}} for more information.

 ### Salted Blind